micmonay/keybd_event/README.md

 Another subtlety on Linux: it is important after creating the `keybd_event` to **wait 2 seconds before running first keyboard actions**.

 ## Darwin (MacOS)
-This library depends on Apple's frameworks, and I did not find a solution to cross-compile from Mac to another OS.
+This library depends on Apple's frameworks, and I did not find a solution to cross-compile from another OS to MacOS.